wangwooseok96/steam-analysis/README.md

 ---

 ## 🚀 Key Insights
-- Steam pricing is heavily clustered in mid-range ($10–$50)
+- Paid games in the sample are concentrated primarily in the lower-to-mid price range
-- Popularity (owners) is not strongly correlated with price
+- Game price shows only a weak relationship with estimated player ownership
-- Genre plays a larger role in player engagement than pricing
+- Estimated ownership varies substantially across major game genres

 ---